How to create and host your own waitlist or newsletter app

 - Confirm

-calls succeed (check Postgres logs and app logs). - Add basic health endpoints and startup checks.
+pg_cronschedule exists andpg_netcalls succeed (check Postgres logs and app logs). - Add basic health endpoints and startup checks.

 - Confirm